 3. specifies the evidence that will indicate accomplishment of the dimensions of that product, and

 4. participates in determining how this evidence will be judged or evaluated.

-Educators document the course of the learning experience, gathering notes, audio and video recordings, learner’s initial products, and dialogue.
-An information record becomes available continuously on an informal basis as the learners work individually and in groups.
-Periodically, learners reflect together upon what has occurred for them over the duration of the work.
-This reflection socially constructs a meta-cognitive understanding of learning as a human activity in which each participates reciprocally.
-The elements of risk, playfulness, care, interpersonal support, uniqueness of individual expression, acknowledgement of the challenges inherent in the representation of experience, and the rewards of accomplishment are apparent at every moment.
-If the leader explicitly sets structures to draw these elements out, participants have the opportunity to view themselves as lifelong learners and more able to attend to the responsibility for their next encounters with what they do not yet know.
+Teachers document the course of the learning experience, gathering notes, audio and video recordings, learner’s initial products, and dialog.
+Information is available continuously on an informal basis as the learners work individually and in groups.
+At the end of the experience, learners reflect together upon what has occurred for them over the duration of the work.
+This reflection socially constructs meta-cognitive understanding of learning as a human activity.
+The elements of risk, playfulness, care, interpersonal support, the honoring of uniqueness of individual expression, acknowledgement of the challenges inherent in the representation of experience, and the rewards of accomplishment are apparent at every moment.
+If the leader explicitly sets structures to draw these elements out, participants have the opportunity to view themselves as lifelong learners and more able to attend to the responsibility for their next steps in learning.

 - On the one hand, the learner is evolving an attitude of direct, open, non-defensive attitude of engagement in new areas of learning — an open-mindedness that welcomes suggestions and information, an absorption or engrossment that brings full attention to bear, and a responsibility to make clear choices and accept the results.
 These dispositions become the culture as repeated experiences of reflection become the norm.